andreinadaban/woo-simple-wishlist/readme.md

 - The label of the button

 `button_clear`
-- `true | false`
+- `bool`
 - Controls if the clear wishlist button is shown on the My Account page

 `button_in_archive`
-- `true | false`
+- `bool`
 - Controls if the add and remove buttons are shown on archive pages

 #### The custom data filter

-Use this filter to add more information to the product data or remove the default data.
+Use this filter to add more information to the product data or remove the default data:

 ```
 wcsw_save_data
 ```

-**Example:** Adding the date when the product was added.
+**Example:** Adding the date when the product was added:

 ```
 add_filter( 'wcsw_save_data', function( $data ) {